jkereako/NewsReader/README.md

 can read the article **as text** inside the app... no ads!
 You may also view a list of comments for each article that has comments.

-> NOTE: This app interfaces with the NY Times API.
-You'll need an API keys for
+> NOTE: This app interfaces with the NY Times REST API.
+It requires API keys for
 > both the Top Stories API and Communities (i.e. comments) API.
 Next, add the
 > keys to the file `Resources/Secrets.example.plist` and rename it to
 > `Secrets.plist`.